INT3NSE07/Stocks/README.md

      - if date is not given then the software considers the current date
        - if stock data for the current date is not found the latest available data is considered
        - else last available close value of the stock from the list is fetched to calculate portfolio value.

-# Future Improvements
-1) Currently, our system only supports stocks in S&P 500 list.
-In the future we would like to extend it to include all stocks.
-2) A user can enter any number of stocks (upto Integer.INT_MAX), In the future, based on the market cap of a company, a validation can be added
-3) The controller can be refactored to use the Command design pattern